 Or, you can use the value in the

-To have tier names assigned dynamically as well, supply a dynamic value to the tier name property, as follows:
+To have tier names assigned dynamically, supply a dynamic value to the tier name property:

 You can combine multiple system properties to name nodes or tiers.
 For example, in

 controller-info.xml, combine properties as: